awslabs/aws-saas-boost/docs/getting-started.md

 ![Application Setup](images/gs-tiers.png?raw=true "Tiers")

 Click on the **Create Tier** button to make new tiers or click on the tier name in the table listing to edit existing tiers.
+For convienience, newly created tiers will initially inherit the settings of the __default__ tier.
+Refer to the User Guide for more details on how you can leverage tiers to optimize your SaaS application delivery.

 Now that your tiers are defined, you need to configure the settings for your application and its services.
 Select **Application** from the navigation on the left side of the screen.
 A page appears similar to the following: